Alejogb1/job-board/blog-data/loss-matrix-in-rs-package-rpart.md

 Note the `parms = list(loss = loss_matrix)` this is where the magic happens.
 This tells `rpart` to use that specific loss matrix.
 You may wonder how `rpart` uses this well basically it tries to minimize the overall expected cost which is the sum of the costs for each classification multiplied by its probabilities.

-Okay so here is the funny part one time I was so deep into `rpart` I started dreaming in decision trees. it was a nightmare.
+ so here is the funny part one time I was so deep into `rpart` I started dreaming in decision trees. it was a nightmare.
 Ok no more jokes back to code

 Now lets try another example with three classes.
 This is going to get a bit trickier but we will get through it